-- 1. The United States Federal Government

-- 2. Must attempt to reform
+- 1. The United States Federal Government - 2. attempt to reform The War Powers Resolution of 1973 as amended - 3. or its policy for the authorization for the use of military force.

-- 3. It's policy for granting lawful permanent residence status to aliens outside of the United States or legally present within the United States

 The affirmative case must satisfy ALL of the above for a topical case.
 If a case does not do ALL of these, it is not topical.